SmartTokenLabs/TokenScript/doc/design_paper.md

 We categorise these trade-sensitive information into three categories:

-- product description.
+- product description[^pd].
 Item 2, 3, 5, 6 are in PD
 - attested information.
 Item 1, 4, 6, 7 are in Attestations.
 - reference information.
 Item 8, 9.
 - action information (how to perform an asset action).
 Item 10.

 Understandablly, the buyers need to access all these for an informed decision.

+[^pd] The word is loaned from the financial sector, usually used to describe packaged investment products.
+It basically means the formular which profit is calculated and the current values of the varibales in the formular.

 #### Product description